AntonioMrtz/angular-zero-to-expert-legacy-fernando-herrera/S2-TypeScript-ES6/classes.md

 # Classes

-* If there are a lot of attributes to initialize in the constructor using `private/public attrName` will declare attrName as class attribute and initialize it with the value provided in the constructor.
+* If there are a lot of attributes to initialize in the constructor we can declare `private/public attrName` as constructor param .
+This will declare `attrName` as class attribute and initialize it with the value provided in the constructor.
 This makes declaring the attr in the class body not needed.
 * Private class attrs can be accessed only inside the class.
 Public ones in the other hand can be accessed from outside the class.

 ```ts